aravindvnair99/Motorola-Moto-E-condor-unbrick/README.md

 * [XT830C (Straight Talk)](https://www.androidfilehost.com/?fid=24052804347833874)
 * [If nothing works, pick from here for your respective model](https://forum.xda-developers.com/showthread.php?t=2755857)

 Note: To find out which firmware you have to download, type ```fastboot getvar ro.build.version.full``` in fastboot mode.
-ALways download the same OS version or something higher.
+Always download the same OS version or something higher.
 Never go down the version line.